 We cannot recommend enough that you engage a specialist IR35 assessor to support you.
 It’s a competitive market, and the fees are low – you’d be mad not to work with a specialist.

 As a way of background, we’re an accountancy firm that specialises in supporting contractors and consultants, and we’re founded by former contractors and consultants with many years of IR35 experience.
 We’re trained and approved by IPSE to offer IR35 reviews.
 But even given all of this, we don’t offer an IR35 review service!
 That’s because IR35 is a complex subject, and it’s about law and working practices, not accountancy.
 In addition, as an accountancy firm, it’s unlawful for us to sell or bundle tax liability insurance.
-We strongly believe that the best option for contractors and consultants is to use a third-party assessor AND to take out IR35 insurance.

 We’re here to help you with your PSC accountancy, regardless of your IR35 status.
 Our online accounting app allows you to manage contracts outside and inside IR35, using both the existing (deemed salary) rules and the upcoming off-payroll rules.
 In addition, we’re currently working on Statement of Work features for those who operate using this model.
 We don’t offer umbrella services directly (it’s not our passion), but if you need one now and again we’ve negotiated a discount with a leading provider.
 Explore our service here.